telnturtle/telnturtle/README.md

 - Integrated and compiled a C-based library for enhanced performance and functionality.
 - Implemented efficient data communication protocols and error handling mechanisms.

-#### Open Source Consulting, Subsid. of LG CNS (2020 - 2021)
+#### Open Source Consulting, Subsid. of LG CNS as of 2019 (2018 - 2021)

+- Position:
-- Position: Frontend Engineer, full-time employee
+  - Frontend Engineer, full-time employee (2020 - 2021)
+  - Frontend Engineer, Skilled Industrial Personnel (substitute military service) (2018 - 2020)
 - Responsibilities:
   - Developed user-friendly web applications using HTML, CSS, JavaScript and TypeScript.
   - Collaborated with designers and backend developers to implement pixel-perfect UI designs.